 - Check to make sure children attend well-child visits

-- Connect parents with job training and education programs
+- Connect caregivers with job training and education programs

-- Refer parents as needed to mental health or domestic violence resources
+- Refer caregivers as needed to mental health or domestic violence resources

 Research shows that voluntary home visiting programs help improve infant and maternal health, develop safe homes and nurturing relationships to prevent prevent child abuse and injury or mortality, support early learning and long-term academic achievement, and make referrals and coordinate services.
 Studies have found a return on investment of $1.80 to $5.70 for every dollar spent.
 This strong return on investment is consistent with established research on other types of early childhood interventions.